Ewa Apartments

 No analysis available

-The public remarks include a direct VA eligibility mention, which is strong evidence that VA financing is accepted for this building.
-No conflicting language was found.
+The remarks directly identify the unit/building as VA eligible, which is strong evidence that VA financing is accepted.
+No conflicting financing statements were found.

 No analysis available